U.N. says 5,000 Syrian refugees fleeing each day

-GENEVA About 5,000 refugees are fleeing Syria each day, seeking safe haven in neighbouring countries, the United Nations refugee agency said on Friday.
+GENEVA About 5,000 refugees are fleeing Syria each day, seeking safe haven in neighboring countries, the United Nations refugee agency said on Friday.

 "This is a full-on crisis," Adrian Edwards, spokesman of the U.N.
 High Commissioner for Refugees (UNHCR) told a news briefing in Geneva.
 "There was a huge increase in January alone, we're talking about a 25 percent increase in registered refugee numbers over a single month."